michaeldyrynda/laravel-model-uuid/README.md

 For more information, check out [this post](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/) on storing and working with UUID in an optimised manner.

 Take a look at [laravel-efficient-uuid](https://github.com/michaeldyrynda/laravel-efficient-uuid) if you want to make it easy to generate migrations that efficiently store UUID in your database.

+This package supports Laravel 5.5 as of version 3.0.0.

 ## Code Samples